 Now that we know the meaning of plantation agriculture, let us discuss the characteristics of plantation agriculture.
 They are as follows:

-- Plantations are labor-intensive, in that they employ a large number of workers.
-In the case of labor strategies, workers are recruited from neighbouring countries, leading to the development of plural societies, that is, societies made up of different ethnic groups.
+in that they employ a large number of workers.
+In the case of labour strategies, workers are recruited from neighboring countries, leading to the development of plural societies, that is, societies made up of different ethnic groups.

 Plantations are also capital intensive

 Many plantations use a lot of money in their investments.

 They have their own factories for processing crops.

 They also have their own infrastructure.
 For example, light railway lines and roads for the transportation of harvested crops to the factory and the market.